 Will taking good care of my hands cure my skin condition?

-What are emollients (moisturisers) and how do they work?
+What are emollients and how do they work?

-Emollients are mixtures of oil (creams), or paraffin (ointments), and water.
-They smooth and hydrate the skin.
-These effects don’t last long so they need to be reapplied frequently, several times a day.
+Emollients (or moisturisers) are substances, in the form of creams, lotions, or ointments, that are used to moisturise and soften the skin.
+They are an important part of skincare and can be especially helpful for individuals with dry, sensitive or damaged skin.
+Emollients smooth and hydrate the skin and form an artificial skin barrier.
+This helps lock moisture in the skin and keep it hydrated.
+The effects of emollients may only last a few hours, so they need to be reapplied several times a day.
 There are many different types of emollients, and so it is important to find ones that suit you and are practical for your daily routine.

 How should I apply emollients (moisturisers)?

-Steroids are usually applied either 20 minutes before emollients, or 20 minutes afterwards (there is no evidence currently suggesting one order is better than the other).
-Steroid ointments moisturise the skin better than steroid creams, but some people prefer the feel of a cream.
-Steroids should not be used to moisturise dry skin – they should be used on active areas of dermatitis.
+In people with inflamed skin such as eczema or psoriasis who use steroid ointments or other prescription treatments, they should be applied either 20 minutes before emollients, or 20 minutes afterwards (there is no evidence that one is better than the other). .
+Topical steroids should not be used to moisturise dry skin – they should only be used only as prescribed by a healthcare professional.

 What are the side effects of emollients?